wallabyjs/.github/profile/README.md

 :hamster: [Quokka.js](https://quokkajs.com) runs JavaScript and TypeScript with instant feedback.
 Runtime values are updated and displayed in your editor next to your code, as you type.

-🐱‍👤 [Console Ninja](https://console-ninja.com) displays `console.log` output and **runtime errors** directly in your editor from your running browser or node application.
+:ninja: [Console Ninja](https://console-ninja.com) displays `console.log` output and **runtime errors** directly in your editor from your running browser or node application.

 :tv: [Codeclip](https://codeclip.io) shares a recording of your code execution and output